 If a person or entity owes a duty of care to act in a reasonably prudent manner towards another party, the first element of negligence exists.
 In the case of the case example above, John has a duty to other drivers on the road, including Mary, to drive safely and attentively at all times.
 He is legally obligated to obey traffic signals and other rules of the road in order to prevent himself from being a danger to other motorists.

-When a person or entity fails to act in a reasonably prudent manner, thus breaching his or her duty to others, the second element of negligence if met.
-Above, John breached his duty to Mary and other motorists by driving in a reckless and inattentive manner, and failing to stop at a red light.
+When a person or entity fails to act in a reasonably prudent manner, thus breaching his or her duty to others, the second element of negligence is met.
+Above, John breached his duty to Mary and other motorists by driving in a reckless and inattentive manner and failing to stop at a red light.
 As a result of John breaching his duty of care, he placed himself and other motorists in harm’s way.

 In order to meet the third element of negligence, a party’s failure to exercise the appropriate duty of care must be the actual or proximate cause of the damages incurred and/or injuries sustained by the innocent party.
 In other words, if not for the breach of duty owed, the car accident would not have occurred and the innocent party would not have incurred damages or suffered injuries.
 Mary would not have been injured and her vehicle would not have been damaged if John had obeyed the traffic signal, therefore, the element of causation is met.